Oswald Peraza Player Props: Yankees vs. Angels

 Oswald Peraza At The Plate

-- Peraza is batting .286 during his last outings and is on a four-game hitting streak.
+- Peraza is batting .385 during his last outings and is on a five-game hitting streak.

-- In seven of 12 games this season, Peraza got a hit, but only one each time.
+- In eight of 13 games this year, Peraza got a hit, but only one each time.

-- In 12 games played this year, he has not hit a home run.
+- In 13 games played this season, he has not hit a long ball.

-- He has scored a run in four of 12 games so far this year.
+- He has scored a run in five of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.